- ABOUT

 How much does camp cost?

-Our camp is completely free and only available to kids whose families are living below the Low Income Cut-off.
+Our camp is completely free and only available to children/youth whose families are living below the Low Income Measure (LIM) as defined by Statistics Canada.

-How old does my child have to be to attend camp?
+How old do children/youth have to be to attend camp?

 Children and youth from 9 to 15 years of age can attend camp.

-I've submitted my child's camp application - what's next?
+I've submitted the camp application - what's next?

-We will first review your application, then you should expect to receive an email or a phone call with more information regarding whether or not your child has been registered and which session they have been placed in.
-In the event that our program is full, your child may be placed on a waitlist.
-Waitlist campers are contacted whenever a spot becomes available, up until the first day of a session.
-In your CampBrain account, you will be prompted to fill out the Camper Intake Form and the Medical Form in order for us to learn more about your child and their needs.
-These forms help our staff make your child's camp experience as comfortable and enjoyable as possible.
-You will also receive a Parent Handbook with information about what to pack, drop-off arrangements, etc.
+Our camp management team will start by reviewing your application, once it has been reviewed, you should receive an email or a phone call with more information regarding whether or not your camper has been registered and which session they have been placed in.
+In the event that our program is full, your camper may be placed on a waitlist.
+Waitlist campers are contacted whenever a spot becomes available, up until the first day of each session.

 Alumni Re-connect